Bracken Fern

 Cultivation: The preference is light shade to full sun, moist to dry conditions, and an acidic rocky or sandy soil (especially the latter).
 This fern can spread aggressively.
 The foliage is susceptible to various fungal diseases.

-Range & Habitat: Bracken Fern is occasional to locally common in northern and west-central Illinois, becoming less common elsewhere in the state.
+Range & Habitat: The native Bracken Fern is occasional to locally common in northern and west-central Illinois, becoming less common elsewhere in the state (see Distribution Map).
 This fern is widely distributed throughout the world.
-Habitats include open woodlands, sandy woodlands, rocky wooded slopes, sandstone cliffs, sandy savannas, sandy thickets, sedge meadows, moist sand prairies, and sandy banks of roadsides.
+Habitats include open woodlands, sandy woodlands, rocky wooded slopes, sandstone cliffs, sandy savannas, sandy thickets, stabilized foredunes near Lake Michigan, sedge meadows, moist sand prairies, and sandy banks of roadsides.
 Bracken Fern is particularly common in burned-over areas; its dried leaves provide abundant fodder for wildfires.

 Faunal Associations: Some insects are known to feed on Bracken Fern.
 They include the caterpillars of some moths: Papaipema pterisii (Bracken Borer Moth), Callopistria cordata (Silver-Spotted Fern Moth), Callopistria granitosa (Granitosa Fern Moth), and Homochlodes fritillaria (Pale Homochlodes).
+Other insects that feed on this fern include larvae of the sawfly Aneugmenus flavipes, larvae of the sawfly Strongylogaster multicincta, the aphid Macrosiphum ptericolens, and the aphid Mastopoda pteridis.
 Extra-floral nectaries are located at the bases of the major branches of each compound leaf.
 These nectaries attract ants and other insects; their purpose is not well-understood.
 The leaves are rarely eaten by mammalian herbivores because of their bitter taste and toxicity.
 Young leaves produce a cyanide compound when they are damaged.
-The leaves also contain an enzyme that can cause thiamin deficiency and several carcinogenic compounds that are associated with cancer of the digestive tract and bladder.
+The leaves also contain an enzyme that can cause thiamine deficiency and several carcinogenic compounds that are associated with cancer of the digestive tract and bladder.
 Both cattle and horses have been seriously poisoned by eating too much Bracken Fern.
 Because this fern often forms large colonies, it provides leafy cover to many kinds of wildlife.
 The Indigo Bunting and Chestnut-Sided Warbler have been known to construct nests on Bracken Fern.

-Photographic Location: Along a path in a sandy savanna at the Iroquois County Conservation Area in Iroquois County, Illinois.
+Photographic Location: A stabilized foredune at the Indiana Dunes State Park in NW Indiana, a sandy woodland at the Oak Openings Nature Preserve in NW Ohio, and a sandy savanna at the Iroquois County Conservation Area in Iroquois County, Illinois.

 Return